AnderEnder/s3find-rs/README.md

     -public      Make the matched keys public available (readonly) -tags        Set the tags(overwrite) for the matched keys help         Prints this message or the help of the given subcommand(s)

+The authorization flow is the following chain:
+  * use credentials from arguments provided by users
+  * use environment variable credentials: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
+  * use credentials via aws file profile.
+    Profile can be set via environment variable AWS_PROFILE Profile file can be set via environment variable AWS_SHARED_CREDENTIALS_FILE
+  * use AWS instance IAM profile
+  * use AWS container IAM profile
 ```

 ## Examples